eugencic/distributed-application-programming/README.md

     GET http://localhost:6060/get_traffic_regulation_service_status
     ```

-  - Send data for logs (should be accessed first to add some data; in order to make logs, signal_status_1 has to be 1 and vehicle_count > 30, or signal_status_1 has to be 2 and vehicle_count < 5):
+  - Send data for logs (should be accessed first to add some data; the date when the container was created will be considered today's date; in order to make logs, signal_status_1 has to be 1 and vehicle_count > 30, or signal_status_1 has to be 2 and vehicle_count < 5):

     ```
     POST http://localhost:6060/receive_data_for_logs